 Why?
-Truth be told, there are many factors fueling B2B ecommerce expansion: outshining competition, generating higher conversions and driving the bottom line – among many more.
-To call out the single, most important reason why B2B commerce is on the upswing it is because consumer-driven digital commerce is now an expectation.
+Truth be told, there are many factors fueling B2B ecommerce expansion: outshining the competition, generating higher conversions, and driving the bottom line – among many more.
+To call out the single, most important reason why B2B commerce is on the upswing is because consumer-driven digital commerce is now an expectation.
 B2B buyers are also B2C buyers, and any time these individuals experience an “Amazon-like,” personalized, streamlined ecommerce experience, the stakes get higher.
 So, if your business can’t replicate – and even outperform – B2C experiences that the market is accustomed to, your prospects will simply find a business that can: your competitors.

 The pressure is on, globally.
 More and more B2B businesses are moving towards adopting modern technology that will meet buyer demands and scale business processes.
 In doing so, these organizations not only put to bed the myth that digital transformation is expensive and time-consuming, but they also go on to recognize incredible ROI.

 This guide will explore what buyers expect from B2B businesses today, and where to begin when it comes to creating, migrating and/or implementing a digital commerce solution.

 If your business meets any of the criteria below, then The Ultimate Guide to Buying a B2B Digital Commerce Platform is for you.
 Continue reading if you are a B2B business that is:

 - Interested in learning more about B2B ecommerce

 - Wanting to optimize an existing ecommerce platform